Disabilityby Kate Russell

-An employer can dismiss a person who has a disability, provided that he has exhausted the procedure and done all he can to make adjustments to help the employee remain in work.
+An employer can dismiss a person who has a disability, provided that it has exhausted the procedure and done all it reasonably can to make adjustments to help the employee remain in work.

 C had repeated and long-term absences from work owing to depression.
 His employers made every effort to deal with his absences and to enable him to return to work.
 C failed to co-operate with the employer’s efforts to meet with him or even to comply with their attendance policies and procedures.

 Eventually the employer dismissed him.
 C complained of discrimination, but the court found the employer’s actions were justified.